-Ashley is based in Dallas, Texas, where she contributes to overnight news gathering and breaking news coverage for CBS News Texas Mornings.
+Ashley is based in Dallas, Texas, where she leads overnight news gathering for CBS News Texas.

 Ashley covered several major stories for the station, including: the aftermath of the Seminole tornado in 2022 and the April 2023 tornado outbreak in central Oklahoma; the murder of Athena Brownfield; and the plight of the three remaining survivors of the Tulsa Race Massacre to push for reparations.